-Alternative 2, Recommended Plan: The Recommended Plan would result in reallocation of 5,200 ac-ft of conservation storage to water supply storage within Philpott

-Lake conservation pool.
+Alternative 2, Recommended Plan: The Recommended Plan would result in reallocation of 5,200 ac-ft of conservation storage to water supply storage within Philpott Lake conservation pool.
 Normal current operating levels will be maintained.
 There will be no impact to the historic lake elevation range.
-Hydraulic analysis comparing the No Action and the Recommended Plan showed the minimum annual pool elevations are higher for the reallocation every year during the 1960-2019 modeling period, with an average increase of 0.78 feet (Appendix B).
-Therefore, the Recommended Plan's impact to the lake elevation would be a slight average increase, but not over the historic lake elevation range.
+Hydraulic analysis comparing the No Action and the Recommended Plan showed the minimum annual pool elevations are higher for the reallocation every year during the 1960-2019 modeling period, with an average decrease of 0.78 feet (Appendix B).
+Therefore, the Recommended Plan's impact to the lake elevation would be a slight average decrease, but not under the historic lake elevation range.

-Smith River flows downstream of Philpott Dam were analyzed at the control point of Basset (Appendix B).
-The minimum flow target at Basset is 52 cfs.
+The Smith River flows downstream of Philpott Dam were analyzed at the control point of Bassett (Appendix B).
+The minimum instantaneous flow target at Stanleytown, VA is 59 cfs, however the streamgage is located about 3 miles upstream at Bassett, VA and a prorated minimum target flow of 52 cfs was used for modeling purposes.
 Under the No Action Alternative, flow at Basset is below 50 cfs 191 days within the entire 59-year model period.
-With reallocation from the conservation pool, the flow at Bassett is below 50 cfs 29 days out of the model period, meeting the minimum flow target an additional 162 days within the entire 59-year model period.
+With reallocation from the conservation pool, the flow at Bassett would be below 50 cfs 29 days out of the model period, meeting the minimum flow target an additional 162 days within the entire 59-year model period.
 Therefore, the Recommended Plan would not significantly impact the downstream flow rate between Philpott Lake dam and Henry County's Wastewater Treatment Plant outfall, and water quality flow targets both immediately downstream of Philpott Lake and at Bassett, would continue to generally be met within the 59-year model period.